Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/teams-starting.md

 >[!NOTE]
 >Be aware that your team can be deleted by an Owner of the main organization anytime (even if you are an Owner too).

-Click *Create* and proceed to **invite team members** by adding their emails to the list:
+Click *Create* and proceed to invite team members by adding their emails to the list:

 ![Inviting team members](../images/invite-members.png)

 >[!NOTE]
 >When adding members, whose emails are not auto-completed by Slingshot, type the whole email and press Enter to add it to the list of users you want to invite.

-After selecting **Send Invites** button your new team is created.
+After selecting the _Send Invites_ button your new team is created.
 You will find it in the [Teams' list](#how-can-i-access-my-teams) shown above.

 ### How can I get visibility over a team?

 Every team has a place where the most important information is visible at first look.
-This is the Teams **Overview**.
+This is the **Team Overview**.
-Upon accessing a team, you will have its *Overview* opened.
+Upon accessing a team, you will have its overview opened.

 <img src="../images/team-overview.png" alt="A team's overview screen" width="800"/>